wbstr/vaadin-designxsd/README.md

 The main goal of the project is to generate xml schemas to make code completion, and validation possible for clara xml templates.
 The generated schemas should work in any IDE with OASIS XML catalog support and schema based code completion support.
 As far as i know this means Eclipse, and Intellij IDEA too.
 Currently tested only in netbeans.

-## What the plugin do
+## What the plugin does

 Scans your whole project classpath (compile + system + provided maven scopes), and generates schema for any Vaadin component it founds, and supported by Clara.

-In practice this means you get xml schema:
+In practice it means you get xml schema:

-1. for standard vaadin components (com.vaadin.ui package)
+- for standard vaadin components (com.vaadin.ui package)

-2. for components defined in vaadin addons used by your project
+- for components defined in vaadin addons used by your project

-3. for components defined in your project.
+- for components defined in your project.

 ### Generated files

 The plugin generates the following files:

-1. clara_parent.xsd
+- clara_parent.xsd
-Xml schema xsd for 'urn:vaadin:parent' namespace.
+XML schema xsd for 'urn:vaadin:parent' namespace.
 Contains componentAlignment, expandRatio, and position attributes.

-2. clara_base.xsd
+- clara_base.xsd
-Xml schema for base vaadin component classes.
+XML schema for base vaadin component classes.
 Defines attribute groups for most common component base classes.
 For example com.vaadin.ui.Component, com.vaadin.ui.AbstractComponent, com.vaadin.ui.AbstractField.

-3. clara-[java-package-name].xsd
+- clara-[java-package-name].xsd
 One xsd file per java package with vaadin component.
 All the elements in these schemas reference to the corresponding base attribute group from the previous section.
 The target namespace for the schema is "urn:import:[java-package-name]"

-4. catalog.xml
+- catalog.xml
 The plugin also generates an OASIS XML Catalog.
 This catalog assings a unique systemId (an url) to the generated xsd files.
 You can reference this systemId at schemaLocation in your clara xml template files.
-This is the file you have to import in your ide setting somewhere.
+This is the file you have to import in your ide settings somewhere.

-## Plugin documentation
+## Plugin options

 The plugin binds to generate-resources maven phase by default.
 The only goal is 'generate'.